-You're probably now asking yourself, "how do I know if I need to test my liquid sample with external force, or without it?"
+You're probably now asking yourself, "How do I know if I need to test my liquid sample with external force, or without it?"
 The answer is, as with so many things, it depends.

 Start by asking yourself this question: "What is the goal of my testing?"
 What is it that you want to know about your product?

-A manufacturer of toothpaste might want to make sure that his product will be thick enough to stay in the toothpaste tube without dripping, but not so thick that it will be hard to squeeze a portion onto a customer's toothbrush.
+A manufacturer of toothpaste might want to make sure that his product will be thick enough to stay in the toothpaste tube without dripping, but not so thick that it will be hard to squeeze a portion onto the customer's toothbrush.
 In this case, a rotational viscometer testing the effects of external force (squeezing the tube) on the product would be the manufacturer's best bet.

 What are the pros and cons of the consistometer and the viscometer?

 Each instrument has its own benefits and limitations.
-The Bostwick Consistometer offers many attractive features - quick test time, easy-to-use with little training required, and offers the freedom to set your own standards.
+The Bostwick Consistometer offers many attractive features - quick test time, ease-of-use with little training required, and the freedom to set your own standards.
 It's great for simple QA testing.
 However, the consistometer is not appropriate for all liquids.
 Very thick substances that won't flow of their own accord (think cookie dough), or super-thin liquids (milk, water, etc.) are not suitable for the consistometer, but could be tested with a viscometer.

 Measurement done with a rotational viscometer can be compared to international and industry-wide standards.
 You can use the viscometer to see how the characteristics of your liquid change in different settings.
 However, the viscometer is more technical than the consistometer, and requires the operator to have a bit more training to properly run tests with the instrument.

-Hope this little discussion is helpful for you!
 Still got questions?
-Contact us today at firstname.lastname@example.org or call us at (703) 876-4030.
+Contact us today at email@example.com or call us at (703) 876-4030.
 We can help you decide which instrument is appropriate for your testing situation.

 Don't forget to subscribe at the top of the page to get automatic updates whenever we post a new article on our blog!